 Another best-selling product is Bioderma’s micellar water.
 This is the product that caused micellar water to explode in the industry!
 Before other American brands were offering this product, Bioderma had been offering it for years.
 It’s the best makeup remover you’ll find – it feels like plain water and doesn’t leave any oily residue.

 Unlike in the States, vitamins and homeopathic cures are only sold in pharmacies and not in supermarkets.
 You don’t have to go to a special health food store to buy natural, alternative medicine.
-Pharmacies in France sell the homeopathic cures as well as the more-traditional, western drugs.
+The French pharmacy sells homeopathic cures, as well as the more-traditional, western drugs.
 If you’d like to try out a natural cure for, say, jet-lag, ask your pharmacist.
 They have everything from essential plant oils to natural dietary supplements made of mushrooms, cod liver oil and more.

 Along the same lines, you’ll also find natural, organic brands for skincare and haircare such as Melvita and Weleda.